Jelso13/Paper_Scraper/README.md

 TODO
 - [ ] Create ICML class
+- [ ] Add a strict mode that only add keywords to the shelf when searched for.
+- [ ] Somehow sort issue with storing key phrases (reinforcement learning) as key words is too broad and current approach doesnt work for phrases
 - [ ] handle parameters and options that are passed to the program
 - [ ] Store paper information in shelving
 - [ ] store papers organised in some way only if not already downloaded